alexsmith892/IoT-Bench/README.md

 This repository currently implements the Arduino Mega portion of IoT-Bench.
 The `bench` package is the only supported harness for these tasks.
-Task behavior lives in YAML; case generation, Wokwi diagrams, scenarios, builds, live runs, artifact validation, and result reporting are shared by task family.
-Broader benchmark features such as multi-board support, generated scenario suites, waveform-heavy peripheral analysis, fault injection, and public leaderboard infrastructure are project goals, not completed repository features unless they are explicitly represented in the code here.
+Task behavior lives in YAML; case generation, Wokwi diagrams, scenarios, builds, live runs, artifact validation, batch evaluation, and result reporting are shared by task family.
+Multi-board support (ESP32, Zephyr), waveform-heavy peripheral analysis, fault injection, and the public leaderboard frontend are project goals, not completed repository features unless they are explicitly represented in the code here.

 The benchmark result contract is: